adamharrison/lite-xl-simplified/README.md

 Quickstart:

-`git clone git@github.com:adamharrison/lite-xl-simplified.git --shallow-submodules --recurse-submodules && `.
+`git clone git@github.com:adamharrison/lite-xl-simplified.git --shallow-submodules --recurse-submodules && cd lite-xl-simplified && ./build.sh`

 ## Supporting Libraries

 The 4 supporting libraries of lite are now git submodules.
 These **must** be pulled in with:
 `git submodule update --remote --init --depth=1` after cloning the repository, or by the above clone command.

-SDL2 should be installed as normal on Mac and Linux, or under msys.
-(You can use your package manager).
+The build tool will automatically build all necessary libraries.

 Alternatively, you can supply your system libraries on the command line like so, to build from your system:

-./build.sh `pkg-config lua5.4 freetype2 libpcre2-8 --cflags` `pkg-config lua5.4 freetype2 libpcre2-8 --libs`
+./build.sh `pkg-config lua5.4 freetype2 libpcre2-8 --cflags` `pkg-config lua5.4 freetype2 libpcre2-8 --libs` `sdl2-config --cflags` `sdl2-config --libs`.

 ## Building